 It is not only the aroma of a plant which draws pollinators to it; color and shape often play a role too.
 Not all aromas are pleasant, unlike those which we use in the practice of aromatherapy; for example, rotting fruit is attractive to tropical bats just as the seductive scent of night blooming Jasmine (Cestrum noctiflorum) is to hawk moths.

-Essential oils evaporate at or above room temperature so, on a hot day, the essential oils contained within a plant are released into the air; in this instance, the essential oils are acting as a defense mechanism.
+Essential oils evaporate at or above room temperature so, on a hot day, the essential oils contained within a plant are released into the air.
+In this particular instance, the essential oils are acting as a defense mechanism.
 The leaves of a plant often contain lethal chemical compounds such as terpenes and any predator that eats the leaves will either become sick or die.
 Terpenes also restrict the growth of neighboring plants if they enter the soil on watering.

 The aromatic molecules in a plant are a by-product of the process of metabolism, and are stored in several parts of the plant, depending upon the species: